 The disappointing performance figures led to further development of the basic design, and a slightly improved CA-13 version was ordered in late 1943, after the production run of the CA-12 was completed in June 1943.
 95 examples of the CA-13 were manufactured.

 Further development work led to the CA-14, of which only one test example was constructed.
-With a turbo-supercharger fitted to the engine, the CA-14 had much-improved performance figures, to the extent that it was compared favourably (under certain conditions) to the Spitfire Mk V, and early marques of the Thunderbolt and Mustang.
+With a turbo-supercharger fitted to the engine, the CA-14 had much-improved performance figures, to the extent that it was compared favourably (under certain conditions) to the Spitfire Mk V, and early marks of the Thunderbolt and Mustang.

 However by this time Australia had received a large delivery of the superb Spitfire Mk VIII for home defence duties and was manufacturing the Mustang under licence at CAC, and the CA-14 was never put into production.